Shameer28/QA-Cinemas/qa-cinema/README.md

  - An accessible API.
 The back-end must be running, The current code is set to communicate with the back-end currently deployed.
 The /Utils Folder holds all the scripts that handle axios and back-end communication. *Change the url variable to set a new api ip*
  - node.js.
 Node is used as the runtime environment. *Latest Version is recommended*
  - NPM.
 The node package manager was used during development to handle the package.json and all project requirements. *Corrosponding version with node*
+ - Google Map's API Key.
+The Directions page uses a google maps embed that requires an API key.
+The key is storged in an ignored api.json file at the root of the front-end. *Add your own on clone*

 ## Executing the Project